al-bimani/redux-saga-auth/README.md

 - open you browser at [localhost:3000](http://locahost:3000)

-**this is my first public repo, please inform me if i did something worng.**
+**This is my first public repo, please inform me if i did something worng.**